 Fascination with stories and storytelling influenced my approach in therapy by paying special attention to stories people tell themselves, stories people hear about themselves, and stories people wish to write about themselves.

-I prefer my coffee strong and black.
+I take my coffee strong and black.
 That probably says everything you need to know.
 I prefer to skip small talk and head right into a deep midnight conversation.
 When I'm not helping others heal through relationships, set boundaries, or feel comfortable with who they are, you're most likely to find me buried in mythology or Russian literature (or rewatching Gilmore Girls for the hundredth time).
 Now, it's only fair for me to tell you what I'm less great at... in case you're curious, it's putting up with the mundane, traffic, time management, and not knowing the answers.

 We rewrite your dominant narrative to rightfully include those positive stories to create a more realistic story of yourself and your life.
 This results in the realization that people are people and problems are problems; your problems are not who you are; they are just obstacles that happen to everyone.
 We all are just people who live our lives and occasionally encounter unusual and difficult life experiences.